divyanshtiwarijpr/docs-linux-generic/file-permissions-basic.md

 - **Basic file permissions**:

-    1. `r` - read
+    1. `r` - **read**

         Numeric value: **4**

-        Effect on files: Contents of the files can be read.
+        **Effect on files**: Contents of the files can be read.

-        Effect on directories: Contents of the directory (filenames) can be listed.
-If only this permission is granted files cannot be accessed.
+        **Effect on directories**: Contents of the directory (filenames) can just be listed.

+        This permission enables the querying of just filenames without inode locations from filesystem metadata and thus if only this permission is granted files cannot be accessed as access requires the querying of inode locations from filesystem metadata allowed by granting execute permission.

-    2. `w` - write
+    2. `w` - **write**

         Numeric value: **2**

-        Effect on files: Contents of the files can be changed.
+        **Effect on files**: Contents of the files can be changed.

-        Effect on directories: Any file in the directory may be created or deleted.
+        **Effect on directories**: Files in the directory may be created or deleted.

+        If only this permission is granted without execute permission on directories then it is useless as for modification of directory contents access to inodes is necessary that is only available by granting execute permission.

-    3. `x` - execute
+    3. `x` - **execute**

         Numeric value: **1**

-        Effect on files: Files can be executed as commands.
+        **Effect on files**: Files can be executed as commands.

-        Effect on directories: Contents of the directory (filenames) can be accessed if the file permissions allow it.
+        **Effect on directories**: Contents of the directory (filenames) can be accessed if the file permissions allow it.
 Other details like permissions, time stamps etc. can be queried.

         If only this permission is granted then the user cannot list the files contained in the directory but can access a file if the user knows the filename and also has permissions to read it.

+        This permission enables the querying of inode locations from filesystem metadata and that is how it enables access.

     These permissions **affect files and directories differently** for which refer to the file `file-permissions-basic-table.docx` in this repository which covers the effect of these peermissions on files and directories in detail.